 “You have a right to be upset.
 This whole situation is pretty fucked up, and it’s okay to react to it emotionally sometimes.
 Also, being accused of cheating is horrible, because cheaters are the worst scum of this planet.
 To go behind the back of the person who loves you so you can fuck someone else, only to return to your partner and kiss her and tell her you love her as if you weren’t plunging a knife into their heart every single day of your life… Those people need to be lined up and shot.
 They don’t need to exist.”

 I see red.
 My heart is pounding on my chest.
-I feel Alazne’s loving touch as she puts her hand on my cheek, and it’s as if I had forgotten she was sitting on top of me.
+I feel Alazne’s loving touch as she puts her hand on my cheek.
+It’s like I had forgotten she was sitting on top of me.
 My breath begins to slow down.

 “I’m sorry,” I say, embarrassed.
 “It seems I hold very strong feelings on the subject.”

 “It’s okay.
-But I’m glad to know that you would never do such a thing.”
+I’m glad to know that you would never do such a thing.”

 Alazne hugs me tightly.
 By how she’s letting her body rest against mine, she likely wishes we could remain like that for a long time, but we’ll have to walk all the way back home.
 Maybe I’ll call a taxi.
 I’m not in the mood for a stroll anymore.